 Yet we are here today because of Chidambaram R Suresh’s sheer determination and love for his craft.
 This is the strength and resilience of the Indian Classical Arts community to keep going despite little or negligible recognition.

-108 Bharathanatyam Jathis is the first comprehensive record of traditional and newly composed Bharathanatyam Jathis to be published in Australia written in Tamil and English.
+108 Bharathanatyam Jathis is the first comprehensive record of traditional and newly composed Bharathanatyam Jathis to be published in Australia.
 The book has a significant international reach through its online outlet where readers and practitioners can download the sound files of the rhythmic patterns to understand its correct nuance, spacing and time signatures.

 The practice of Indian teaching of music, dance and rhythm lies heavily in the verbal system.
 Even today, written texts of rhythm music cannot fully replace a verbal face to face student teacher learning.
 It is still a challenge for writers to convey in the written form the nuance, the tone, the feel or the rasa aesthetics arising in a composed piece through the written.

 Yet for the past few centuries books and recordings, CD and DVD modes, have brought eminent writers and researchers to establish a few widely recognised common system in the written form.
 Chidambaram R Suresh’s first herculean effort is to write what is in his mind and then to translate it to English and to then a formal written form that expresses exactly what he wishes to convey.
 This is worthy of not only appreciation but is worthy of an award for his steadfastness.

 Jathi is a pattern which is followed by the dancer in a traditional bharathanatyam format of dance.

 But before I venture into simplifying in English a complex concept and practice such as a Jathi, I feel the need to say a few words about the writer’s origins.

 The writer composer comes from the southern town of Chidambaram, hence his name Chidambaram R Suresh.
 This is a South Indian practice and custom to add the name of one’s home town to one’s name.